 The second is viewing the website.
 A lot of them have their faculty members listed and a little bio about each of them.
 I don’t think you have to remember their bios, but you need to know what the roles of the faculty members are.
 In case they say, “I’m going to forward you over to John Smith.”
 John Smith is the assistant program director and you know that.
 You don’t have to say, “What was your role again?”
 You should have already done some research behind that to know that you’re talking to the assistant program director, not to the admin assistant.

 It’s a chance to meet with the program faculty.
-For those of you who don’t know, we do have a Facebook community.
-It’s called ICU Dreaming About Anesthesia.
-There was a student on that Facebook community who had an opportunity to go to an informal lunch with the program director and some friends.
+For those of you who don’t know, we do have a private social community for our Academy members.
+There was a student in that community who had an opportunity to go to an informal lunch with the program director and some friends.
 Can we speak about maybe a formal meeting in the office versus maybe a casual meeting like that, what you should carry with you?